The Scandinavian Textile Initiative For Climate Action (STICA)

 If you have questions we are here to help.

-STICA activities involve two work streams.
-Work stream one involves supporting commercial companies to reduce their greenhouse gas emissions in line with the 1,5°C warming pathway as specified by the Paris agreement and the Science-based Targets Initiative.
-Work stream two involves supporting the entire Scandinavian and European apparel and textiles industry to reduce its greenhouse gas emissions in line with the 1,5°C warming pathway while also stimulating these regions to be the global leaders in climate action.
+STICA activities involve two workstreams.
+Workstream one involves supporting commercial companies to reduce their greenhouse gas emissions in line with the 1.5°C warming pathway as specified by the Paris agreement and the Science-based Targets Initiative.
+Workstream two involves supporting the entire Scandinavian and European apparel and textiles industry to reduce its greenhouse gas emissions in line with the 1.5°C warming pathway while also stimulating these regions to be the global leaders in climate action.

 STICA is coordinated by The Sustainability Fashion Academy, a non-profit independent organisation based in Sweden.
 SFA’s mission is to accelerate progress towards science-based sustainability targets and the Sustainable Development Goals (SDGs) by influencing the apparel industry and its stakeholders.
 SFA initiates research and analysis, empowers change agents with information, education and training, and mobilises key stakeholders around critical topics and goals, such as climate action.
 To learn more visit www.sustainablefashionacademy.org